macOS Screenshot Tool vs Third-Party Apps: When Is Built-In Enough?

 Pricing: Free trial with limited captures, paid plans for unlimited use.

 Bottom line: Shotomatic solves a different problem than CleanShot X or Snagit.
-If your workflow involves automating the capture of many screenshots — archiving e-books, creating timelapses, documenting product flows — it's purpose-built for that.
+If your workflow involves automating the capture of many screenshots — archiving e-books, creating timelapses, documenting product flows — it is the better fit.
 If you need annotation or single-screenshot polish, look elsewhere.

 Feature Comparison